LongJSilver/Zen/index.md

-## A new approach to Smart3D's Data model
+## A new look to the Smart3D Data model

 **Zen** is a suite of libraries and utilities dedicated to the exploration of the Intergraph Smart3D database.